RobG66/Gamelist-Manager/README.md

 - Create a terminal session to your Batocera host (openSSH)
 - Save your cleaned up gamelist!

 The easiest method of use is to map a network drive to the share  \\batocera\share.
-The default credentials are user:root, password:linux
+The default credentials are user:root, password:linux.
+The program can now securely story your credentials and map a network drive for you if you are not familiar with doing that.

 VLCSharp is used for video playback because it supports the different codecs required for various video file playback.
 I am only building for 64bit to reduce source and release size.